michaelneale/goose-perception/README.md

 > [!NOTE]
 > This is experimental and very much a work in progress and showcase of async goose and recipes, use at own risk

+> [!TIP]
+> **🆕 NEW: AI-Powered Emotion Detection** - The emotion detection system has been completely rebuilt with modern neural networks, achieving 84-100% confidence scores and comprehensive calibration options.
+No more "always happy" emotions!

 What if you didn't have to learn how to use an agent, if it didn't wait for you to chat with it?
 That is this project.